achille-martin/flash-invaders-oracle/README.md

 ### Install required python packages

-* In terminal, run `pkg install python` to obtain python in Termux
+* In terminal, run `pkg install python` to obtain python3 in Termux
 * In terminal, run `pip install -r <repo_path>/requirements.txt` where `<repo_path>` is `<project_path>/<repo_name>`

 ### Set extra permissions for the app